oneearedrabbit/badger-system-ii/README.md

 - https://www.thingiverse.com/thing:5320100/files (CC4)

 I ended up using an OpenSCAD blueprint by usedbytes to get measurements of the device.
 Reconstructed/synthesized a new case in Fusion360.
 Noticeable changes:
-- A different battery holder / back pannel to simplify the assembly to some extend
+- A different battery holder / back pannel to simplify the assembly to some extent
 - Two coin cells vs three
 - Added hidden buttons inspired by Känner's design
 - Back panel is inspired by Känner's design too, I like that connectors are accessible